Cervical cancer screening

 The screening test involves a nurse or doctor taking a small sample of cells from the surface of your cervix.
 They do this by putting an instrument called a speculum inside your vagina and then scraping the cervix with a small soft brush.
 The doctor or nurse either rinses the brush in a pot of liquid, or removes the head of the brush and leaves it in the liquid.
 They then send the sample to the laboratory.
 This is called liquid based cytology.
 In the lab, a pathologist puts your sample under a microscope.
 They examine the cells and report any abnormal ones.

-If you are between the ages of 25 and 60, the NHS cervical screening programme will contact you every 3 to 5 years and ask you to go for a cervical screening test.
-Currently, the exact age groups for screening vary slightly between the different countries of the United Kingdom.
+If you are between the ages of 25 and 64, the NHS cervical screening programme will contact you every 3 to 5 years and ask you to go for a cervical screening test.
+Currently, the exact age groups for screening vary slightly between Scotland and the rest of the United Kingdom.

-In England and Northern Ireland, women between the ages of 25 and 64 are screened.
+In England, Wales and Northern Ireland, women between the ages of 25 and 64 are screened.
 Between the ages of 25 and 49 you have screening every 3 years.
 Between 50 and 64 years you have screening every 5 years.

 In Scotland, women between 20 and 60 years are invited for screening every 3 years.

-Research has shown that cervical cancer is very rare before the age of 25.
+We know from research that cervical cancer is very rare before the age of 25.
 But changes in the cervix are quite common in younger women.
 So screening younger women can lead to unnecessary treatment and worry.
-Following recommendations from the UK National Screening Committee in 2012, Wales and Scotland now plan to raise the screening age from 20 to 25.
-Scotland will also extend screening for women up to the age of 64.
+Following recommendations from the UK National Screening Committee in 2012, Scotland plan to raise the screening age to 25.
+They will also extend screening for women up to the age of 64.
+This is due to start in 2015.

 Make sure that you begin having regular cervical screening as soon as you are 25 if you are sexually active.
 If you are under 25 and are at all concerned about screening or have any symptoms, talk to your GP or go to a well woman clinic.